 If an import mask has been specified, Slate scans the /incoming/ directory at least once per hour to determine if one or more files match the specified mask.

-- A question mark (?) - denotes a single wildcard character, and
+- Each question mark (?) denotes a single wildcard character.

-- An asterisk (*) - denotes any number of characters.
+- An asterisk (*) denotes any number of characters, and can only be used once.

 When Slate picks up and processes a file, the file is moved into a /processed/ subdirectory within the /incoming/ directory.
 If a file with that name already exists, the existing file within the /processed/ directory is overwritten.